|Telephone:||419-666-0210, ext. 218|

 Thursday: Rossway, Vineyard, Groce, Rossburn, Roland, West Elm Tree, Lewis, Rosedale, Island View, River Lane, Creekbend Court, Maybar and Marilyn; Valley Drive, Dixie Highway from Eagle Point Road to city limits west; Lime City from Dixie Highway to Schreier Road; and Schreier Road from Dixie Highway to Glenwood Road.

-Friday: Glenwood Road from Indian Ridge Trail to Buck Road; Lime City from Schreier Road to Buck Road; Grassy Creek subdivision; Ironwood subdivision; Schreier Road from Bruns Drive to Graceway; Indian Ridge Trail, Indian Valley Court, Sioux Trail, East Elm Tree, Bruns Drive, Carol Circle, Graceway, Jennison Drive, Orchard Drive, Woodland, and Wales Road.
+Friday: Glenwood Road from Indian Ridge Trail to Buck Road; Lime City from Schreier Road to Buck Road; Grassy Creek subdivision; Ironwood subdivision; Schreier Road from Bruns Drive to Graceway; Indian Ridge Trail, Indian Valley Court, Sioux Trail, East Elm Tree, Bruns Drive, Carol Circle, Graceway, Jennison Drive, Orchard Drive, Woodland, Wales Road, and residences south of Buck Road.

 Brush must be placed at the curb-not in the alleys-by 7 a.m. on the day of the week indicated for pick up on the above schedule.
 Residents who need temporary “no parking” signs can call the Public Works department at 419-666-0210, extension 218.